project-trillek-archive/trillek-client-core/README.md

 The easiest way to contribute is to fork, experiment, and make PRs.

-There are 3 domains were contribution is needed:
+There are 3 domains where contribution is needed:

 * Game logic
 * Engine